 Also of interest is that Santa Monica has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.15% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Santa Monica telecommute to their jobs.
+Overall, about 22.40% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Santa Monica is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-Santa Monica is a very ethnically-diverse city.
+Santa Monica is an extremely ethnically-diverse city.
 The people who call Santa Monica home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Santa Monica residents report their race to be White, followed by Asian.
 Santa Monica also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.55% of the city’s residents.
-Important ancestries of people in Santa Monica include Irish, English, Italian, and Russian.
+People of Hispanic or Latino origin account for 16.63% of the city’s residents.
+Important ancestries of people in Santa Monica include Irish, German, English, Italian, and European.

 The most common language spoken in Santa Monica is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Persian.